thinkpad616/learnjava/Learn_Java_Notes.md

 You can call one constructor from another using `this()`.
 It must be the first statement in the constructor.

 ---
+## Inheritance in Java

+Definition:
+Inheritance in Java enables a class to inherit properties and actions from another class, called a superclass (parent class).
+A class derived from a superclass is called a subclass (child class).

+⸻

+Terms Used in Inheritance
+	•	Class:
+A class is a group of objects that have common properties.
+It acts as a blueprint or template from which objects are created.
+	•	Subclass / Child Class:
+A subclass is a class that inherits another class.
+It is also known as a derived class, extended class, or child class.
+	•	Superclass / Parent Class:
+The superclass is the class from which the subclass inherits features.
+It is also called a base class or parent class.
+	•	Reusability:
+Reusability allows using the fields and methods of an existing class in a new class.
+This helps avoid code duplication and promotes cleaner, modular design.
+---
+## Polymorphism
+- The word ‘polymorphism’ means ‘having many forms’.
+Polymorphism are Two Types:
+    1.Method OverLoading
+    2.Method Overriding
 ## Overriding vs Overloading

 ### Overriding